smfsh/arch-install/EFI and BTRFS/readme.md

 # chroot /mnt
 ```

 Create your standard user so we can use Yay without root.
 Replace `username` with your user.
+Set the root password.

 ```
 # useradd -m -g users -G wheel username